 SC 099/SC 100L

-High school seniors and transfer students who are required to take any of the PAS classes described above are then evaluated for placement in SC 099/SC100L based on their placement test scores and previous performance in high school or college science classes.
+High school seniors and transfer students who are required to take any of these classes described above are then evaluated for placement in SC 099/SC100L based on their placement test scores and previous performance in high school or college science classes.

 You will earn credit for EN 103, MAT 100 and SC 100L; these credits are elective credits and can be used toward your graduation requirement of 128 credits.
 Credits for SC 099 do not fulfill credit requirements for graduation.

-Will I be able to complete my degree in 4 years if I participate in PAS?
+Will I be able to complete my degree in 4 years if I am required to participate in these classes?

 Depending on your major, you may be able to complete your degree in four years by going full-time and taking classes in the summer or accelerating your academic program as an upperclassman.
-Nursing majors need three years to complete their nursing classes after they complete nursing pre-reqs, so PAS students usually take five years to graduate with a BSN degree.
+Nursing majors need three years to complete their nursing classes after they complete nursing pre-reqs, so these additional classes usually result in needing five years to graduate with a BSN degree.